jlumijarvi/mysql-replication-docker/README.md

 ### Slave server configuration

 Login to the slave server.
-Make sure [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed.
 Clone this repo.

 Move the master database dump into the /docker-entrypoint-initdb.d directory, unzip if needed and rename it to dump.sql.